vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 for the pavitra to be made by merchants.
 Chandodevapūjāmon the Ekādaśī after Phā.
 Full Moon, i. e.

-Cai. kr. by pūrnimānta reckoning; women ( not men) wore to worship the deity called Chandodeva with flesh of aquatic animals, with tasty edibles and fragrant saffron &c.; NM
+Cai. kr. by pūrṇimānta reckoning; women ( not men) wore to worship the deity called Chandodeva with flesh of aquatic animals, with tasty edibles and fragrant saffron &c.; NM

 p.
 55 yerges 670-674.
 Janmatithi-krtya-one should worship after bath every year on

 the tithi of birth Guru, gods, Agni, brāhmaṇas, parents and Prajāpati and the nakṣatra of birth; he should honour also Asvatthāman, Bali, Vyāsa, Hanūmat, Bibhiṣaṇa, Krpa, Paraśurāma, Mārkandeya (all deemed cirajivinaḥ) and pray to Mārkandeya 'Mārakandeya mahābhāga saptakal pāntajīvana cirajiyi yathā tvam bho bhavisyāmi tathā mune ii'; one should eat sweet food, avoid flesh, be celibate that day and drink water mixed with sesame.
 KKN 447, SPr. folio 50 b, KR 540-41 ( quoting Brah.), VKK 553–564,

 TT 20-26, SM 175.
-Janmāṣtami–Vide Kr̥ṣṇajanmāstami pp. 128–143 above.
+Janmāṣtami–Vide Kr̥ṣṇajanmāṣṭami pp. 128–143 above.
 Jaya-term applied to Itihāsa, Purāṇas, Mahābhārata, Rāmāyaṇā

 &c.
 Vide KR 30 ( quoting Bhav.), TT 71, SmK 300.
 These are called Jaya because by following their teachings a man rises superior to saṇsāra jayaty-anona samsāram, as TT